FIELD SYSTEMS DESIGNS HOLDINGS PLC

 The directors present the Strategic Report for

-The Group achieved a turnover of £21.8 million for the year to
+The group achieved a turnover of £25.9 million for the year to

-Gross profit margins improved in the year ended
+Gross profit margins dipped in the year ended

-The improved contribution from its reduced turnover left the Group with operating profits for the year of £551,125 (2018: £551,389).
-The directors are pleased to report a solid Group profit after tax of £423,769 for the year ended
+The directors are pleased to report a solid group profit after tax of £494,863 for the year ended

 Water and Sewerage

-FSD successfully secured, engineered, managed and installed a volume of Mechanical and Electrical (M&E) installation projects during the year across the sector as the Group strives to complete to budget a quality job in a safe working manner and maintain its reputation as a respected industry specialist.
+FSD continued to take on Mechanical and Electrical (M&E) installation contracts during the year across the sector as the group strives to maintain its reputation as a respected industry specialist.

 Power generation and Energy from Waste

-In 2019 20% of turnover was derived from the Power and EfW sector (2018: 49%).
+In 2018 49% of the improved turnover was derived from the Power and EfW sector (2017: 33%).
 FSD worked primarily on Energy from Waste projects, undertaking major electrical installation works at

 Transport and Tunnels

-FSD continues to undertake smaller electrical installation service contracts across various sectors offering customers timeliness and value for money.
-An electrical workshop facility with tooling and equipment enables the Group to react quickly by producing various in-house components including small isolator builds, lighting panels and remote monitoring enclosure pre-assemblies.
+FSD continues to offer smaller electrical installation service contracts across various sectors, building on its reputation by offering its existing customer base quality, timeliness and value for money.
+A small electrical workshop facility with tooling and equipment enables the group to produce in-house small isolator builds, lighting panel builds and remote monitoring enclosure pre-assemblies.